 Hiking through the wilderness is a great way to get in touch with nature.
-On occasion however, we get a little too close to certain elements of nature.
-Wasps, bees, scorpions and spiders do not always take kindly to our inroads into their world.
+On occasion, however, we get a little too close to certain elements of nature.
+Wasps, bees, scorpions, and spiders do not always take kindly to our inroads into their world.

 Emergency Care for Allergic Reactions

-Certain individuals are allergic to the venom of wasps, bees, spiders and scorpions.
+Certain individuals are allergic to the venom of wasps, bees, spiders, and scorpions.
 Depending on the severity of their allergy, these bites or stings can range from a major irritant to a life-threatening situation.

-This portion of the device contains medicine which will help counteract the venom and prevent the development of a major medical emergency.
-For less severe conditions a dose of Benadryl will often be sufficient.
+This portion of the device contains medicine that will help counteract the venom and prevent the development of a major medical emergency.
+For less severe conditions, a dose of Benadryl will often be sufficient.

 Encountering Snakes on the Trail

-If you hike on a regular basis you will occasionally come into contact with a variety of snakes.
+If you hike on a regular basis, you will occasionally come into contact with a variety of snakes.
 In most instances, the snake will want to avoid you and will go out of its way to do so.
-For your personal safety it is advised you learn how to identify venomous snakes.
+For your personal safety, it is advised you learn how to identify venomous snakes.

 Upon your return to civilization you may want to consult with your doctor, who may want you to have a tetanus shot.
-If the area becomes red or swollen it is possibly infected and you should seek medical attention.
+If the area becomes red or swollen, it is possibly infected, and you should seek medical attention.

 If the bite comes from a poisonous snake, your treatment in the wild is no different from the treatment for the non-venomous snake.
-Do not cut the wound and try to suck out the venom.
+Do not cut the wound, and try to suck out the venom.
 You are far more likely to do more harm than good.

 Be Prepared for Emergencies

 Always include a first aid kit in your hiking materials.
-A small amount of sting relief, antibiotic ointment and clean bandages can be very beneficial for any of these encounters.
+A small amount of sting relief, antibiotic ointment, and clean bandages can be very beneficial for any of these encounters.
 Always make the people you are hiking with aware of any allergies or medical conditions.